 My latest Facts and Arguments piece for the Globe & Mail is about the stories we tell our children.
 At a certain point, parents need to switch gears from telling stories that are told in books and need to tell stories about their family and how they got here.

 I did the illustration and lettering for the new Grayscale ep titled “Changes”.
 This is one of two records I am working on that work hand in hand with the theme of change, memories and the passage of time.

 Here is my latest piece for Seven Days for an essay about the evolution of college campus security and the precautions taken to asses various threats a college may encounter.

 I did an ink wash drawing of an e-cigarette for an AARP article about millennials need to vape.
 No matter the method, smoking is just gross in my opinion.

 I redesigned my website for the second time in almost 9 months.
 It’s much closer to how I envisioned it and is much bolder than my previous design.
 I feel like I’ve spent a few hours once a month exploring my options thoroughly to come to this latest solution.
 Even the 404 error page is custom which makes me laugh a little.

 Check it out….Tell your friends. :)

 I just finished the last of a series of images for the Voices of Health project.
-In a few week’s you’ll be able to go through a slide show of images and hear the audio stories of people who have been living with HIV/AIDS on their new website.
-In the past few month’s many of these audio visual stories have been set up in public places throughout Washington DC to give voice to those who have been living with HIV/AIDS.
-I will post the final slideshow/audio website throughout all of my social media when the new website goes live.
-This is probably one of the most important projects I’ve worked on that help’s give public awareness that HIV/AIDS is still a threat but it is a disease that is easier to live with and manage.
+In a few weeks you’ll be able to go through a slide show of images and hear the audio stories on their new website of people who have been living with HIV/AIDS.
+In the past few months many of these audio visual stories have been set up in public places throughout Washington DC to give voice to those who have been living with HIV/AIDS.
+I will post the final slideshow/audio website throughout all of my social media when it goes live.
+This is probably one of the most important projects I’ve worked on that helps give public awareness that HIV/AIDS is still a threat even though advances have been made for quality of life and management of the disease.